In this article

 Best Practices for Coding Challenges

-- Each test should have at least two coding questions: one simple question and one advanced question.
+- Each test should have at least two coding questions: a straightforward question and one advanced question.

 - Simple question: 80% of candidates should be able to solve this question.